 When you’re a few days out, it’s game on!
 Plan on two study sessions each day.

 - Schedule sessions when you can have some quiet time.
 Read, review, and drill down into the nitty-gritty.

 - Read your notes and especially Key Concepts for 30 minutes or so before bed every night.
 “Be faithful to this activity,” says Howard Kaplan, Knopman Marks faculty.
 “It will create a mental boost and alert your system that it’s all hands on deck.”

 - Focus on full exams with careful review of anything you missed.
 Be sure to take the benchmark exam starting two to three days before your exam date.

 If Your FINRA Exam Is Tomorrow

 If you followed our tips, you will be primed for exam-day success.
-Still feeling nervous?
-Check out these tips to meet any challenge head-on.
-Get a good night’s sleep and walk into your exam feeling refreshed, focused, and confident.
+Be sure to get a good night’s sleep so you can walk into your exam feeling refreshed, focused, and confident.

 3 Worst FINRA Exam Review Mistakes

 - Letting more than two days in a row go by without doing any prep.
 This will slow your momentum.

 - Waiting until the last minute to try practice questions.
 It’s important to get “low scores” out of the way early and use the questions missed as a learning tool.